-Best mountain bike shorts – we test 10 top baggy shorts for riding the trails
+Best mountain bike shorts 2024 – we test the top baggy shorts from budget to premium

 Mountain bike shorts come in all shapes and sizes, but riders generally slip on a pair over the top of their bibs or short liners and some could almost double as everyday shorts.
 Expect technical features like zippered pockets and a reinforced crotch area, while laser-cut vents (aka holes) are appearing on many new models designed for use in warmer weather.

 To compile this list, our expert testers rounded up the best mountain bike shorts and put them through their paces in a range of riding conditions to see how they performed.
-We found the best overall was the 7Mesh Glidepath shorts with great fit, features, and detailing, while the best value-for-money options were the latest Endura Hummvees which are essentially bombproof and come at a great price with a decent liner included.
 If you're not sure what to look for when choosing the best MTB shorts, skip to the bottom of this article for our buying advice.

-If you'd rather get a bit more coverage through the winter months, it's worth checking out our guide to the best MTB pants, We've also got a separate guide to the best women's mountain bike shorts with our top picks for female riders, and if you're after something to wear beneath your mountain bike shorts, have a look at our guide to the best MTB liners.
+If you'd rather get a bit more leg coverage, it's worth checking out our guide to the best MTB pants, We've also got a separate guide to the best women's mountain bike shorts with our top picks for female riders, and if you're after something to wear beneath your mountain bike shorts, have a look at our guide to the best MTB liners.

 Best mountain bike shorts